Organic Gardening Made Easy For A Healthier Lifestyle

 Pros of the Vegepod:

 Pros of the Vegepod: 1) Utilising a small space to max out a limited area.
 2) Ease of accessibility from where you live.
-3) Water saving as the Vegepod has a reservoir for water in the bottom.
+3) Water saving, as Vegepod has a reservoir for water at the bottom.
 4) Great design and ease of usage.

 Cons of the Vegepod: